Next Unit of Computing: Sixteenth generation

+Panther Lake

+NUC 16 Pro (Grand Canyon)

+At CES 2026, Asus announced the NUC 16 Pro, with Panther Lake processors.
+These systems either have built-in LPDDR5x-8533 memory (up to 96 GB) or accept two DDR5 CSODIMM modules, up to 128 GB total, depending on the model.

 Reception and ecosystem

 The NUC was seen by some reviewers as Intel's response to (or adoption of) the Apple Mac Mini format, although NUC is actually smaller, physically.
 Given its kit nature, other reviewers have seen it as a more powerful Raspberry Pi, particularly since the NUC boards could be bought without a case.
 The NUC can also be seen as an extension or continuation of Intel's earlier mobile-on-desktop (MoDT) initiative that was spearheaded by AOpen as early as 2004.

 Most of the third-generation NUCs come in two case sizes, one with room for a 2.5-inch drive, and one without.
 The smaller case, although lacking room for a 2.5" drive, still has an internal SATA connector (including SATA power).
 Some larger third-party cases have appeared that can fit such drives.

 The Intel case is actively cooled with a fan.
 Silent PC Review notes that “The original Intel NUC had "the distinction of being the quietest fan-cooled mini-computer we've come across."
 The NUC D54250WYK [Haswell-based], with the same cooling system, sounds exactly the same.
 In normal use, you can't hear the fan until your ear is inches from the unit.”
 Nevertheless, passively cooled third-party cases have appeared on the market as well.

 Larger or metallic third-party cases also provide lower operating temperatures.

 A review by the Tech Report of the pre-production 2012-vintage NUC found that the NUC would seize up after a few gigabytes were transferred over wireless and that the problem could be alleviated by better cooling of the NUC case.
 Intel later increased the default fan speed for production machines through a BIOS update (downloadable from Intel's web site for "early adopters").

 Regarding power consumption, in their review of the D54250WYK with a Haswell i5-4250, Silent PC Review concluded that "An idle power level of just 6 W and typical use power barely into two digits is very impressive in one sense; in another sense, it's what you find in current Ultrabooks using similar components."

 Other companies have subsequently adopted a form factor similar, but not identical, to Intel's NUC.
 For example, Gigabyte Technology launched their BRIX series, which attempts to differentiate itself using more powerful components, up to the i7-4770R processor, which embeds Intel Iris Pro Graphics.